usfsipsentinelnetwork/MIMP_Beta/README.md

 module load Mothur/1.48.0-foss-2023a-Python-3.11.3
 ```

+>You'll also want to install the UNITE database or whatever reference database you need to supply to minimap2 (SILVA, custom refseq, etc).
+In the following instance, its in my home folder (~).

 That should be everything you need!
 If doing this on a job node, you will need to write a submission script.
 You can include the module load code in the script but may want to test it out first.

 Needed for workflows (b) - "de novo" & (c) "Sanger"